YachtDatabase.com

 sail specifications

-The Islander 38 C aka Freeport 38C is a sailboat designed by the American maritime architect Robert H. Perry in the early seventies.
+The Islander 38 C also known as Freeport 38C is a sailboat designed by the American maritime architect Robert H. Perry in the early seventies.
 The Islander 38 C is built by the American yard Islander Yachts.

 Here we would have liked to show you nice photos of the Islander 38 C.